GenmitsuOfficial/Genmitsu_Tech/README.md

 - Click "Access Control" to get to Client Authentication page.
 <img width="598" alt="657ecaf7ac1f116c29e9d49547e47dd" src="https://github.com/user-attachments/assets/be8233bd-d3dc-43bd-baab-6e0b11af1e3a" />
--On the Client Authentication page, select + Add.
+- On the Client Authentication page, select + Add.
 Enter the username and password in the input fields and click the Confirm button to complete the addition of authentication information.
  In this case , we should add two pairs of username and password :
  --Username1:PCHost   password:20250630
  --Username2:CNCDEVICE   password:20250701

-# Edit demo code for ESP32 development board (For PC side)
+# Edit demo code and Upload firmware for ESP32 development board (For PC side)

 - Download Wireless_GrblBridge_Host project to local
 - Open the Wireless_GrblBridge_Host.ino , which you can find in the project/folder "Wireless_GrblBridge_Host"